nipy/mindboggle/README.rst

 and skip this section until you wish to process your own data.
 Or download and unzip the
 `example_mri_data.zip <https://osf.io/k3m94/?action=download&version=1>`_
-directory, which contains some example MRI data, and run the FreeSurfer and ANTs commands below to prepare data for Mindboggle.
+directory (29 MB), which contains some example MRI data, and run the FreeSurfer and ANTs commands below to prepare data for Mindboggle.
 More example input and output data can be found on Mindboggle's `examples <https://osf.io/8cf5z>`_ site.